ecylmz/ecylmz.github.io/_posts/articles/2016-02-17-mysql-router-and-mysql-router-master-slave-replication-with-docker.md

 Use this docker-compose.yml file.

-Clone the repo and run this command in mysql-master-slave directory:
+Clone the repo and run `docker-compose up` command in mysql-master-slave directory:

 ```sh
 $ git clone https://github.com/ecylmz/docker-mysql-router.git